 because they are no more.”
 (Mt 2:13–18, NJB)

 On coming close to baby Jesus, the wise men were filled with joy and, “falling to their knees they did him homage.
 Then, opening their treasures, they offered him gifts of gold and frankincense and myrrh.”

-Here is a beautiful gift we can bring to him after introspection and conversion.
+Here is a beautiful gift we can give to him after introspection and conversion.
 The wise men, cautioned not to go home retracing their former steps, took a far better route.
-Let’s ask ourselves: “What’s wrong with the way I was going on?
-Why did I constantly thirst for vain-glory and praise?
-Is that not pride?
-Is that not self-destructive in the long run?
+Let’s ask ourselves: “What’s wrong with the way I have been going on?
+Why have I constantly thirsted for vain-glory and praise?
+Was that not pride?
+Was that not self-destructive in the long run?
 Didn’t I already know the warning: ‘For those who exalt themselves will be humbled, and those who humble themselves will be exalted’ (Mt 23:12, NIV)?
-Shouldn’t I begin anew on a holier path – the path of humility?”
+What can I do to embark on a new path – the path of humility?”

 The return to Nazareth